denoland/deno_lint/www/public/ignoring-rules.md

 ### Diagnostics

-To ignore specific diagnostic use `// deno-lint-ignore <codes...>` directive on the preceding line of the offending line.
+To ignore specific diagnostics use `// deno-lint-ignore <codes...>` on the preceding line of the offending line.

 ```ts